 - Keep it to yourself!
 Sharing food, cups, or utensils seems nice, but can spread the bacteria that cause cavities to your kids!

 - Chew gum.
 Studies have shown that chewing xylitol gum during pregnancy can decrease the rate at which a child gets cavities.

 Don’t wait until an emergency drives you to an unknown dentist by necessity.
 By the time your child is one year old, make a point to establish a relationship with your local dentist.
 This relationship, or Dental Home, is recommended by the American Academy of Pediatrics, the American Dental Association, and the American Academy of Pediatric Dentistry.

 The Dental Home provides a place for treatment besides the emergency room, and increases the likelihood that your child will receive an appropriate level of preventive and routine dental care.
-Our board certified pediatric dentists in Chandler are always accepting new patients and have flexible schedules.
+Our pediatric dentists in Chandler are always accepting new patients and have flexible schedules.
 We would be glad to provide your Dental Home!

 The first visit to the dentist should be a happy experience.
 Prepare your child for the visit, using positive, age appropriate language; avoid fearful words like needle, hurt, drill, or pull.
 Explain that the dentist is a friend and helper who can answer any questions about their teeth that they have.
 Finally, reassure your child that you will be with them the whole time, as our open door policy allows and encourages your presence in the treatment room!

 You know as an adult that sugary drinks should be limited and brushed away soon because they can cause decay.
 The same is true for infants.
 Putting your baby to bed with or right after a bottle seems like the most natural thing, but in reality it can cause serious decay in the teeth, even teeth that haven’t erupted yet.